 It’s important to use a small loaf pan (8.5 X 4.5 inches) to make this recipe.
 If you use a standard loaf pan (9 X 5 inches), the bread will be wide and flat.

-There’s no oil or butter in this keto zucchini bread?
+There’s no oil or butter in this bread?

 True.
 I don’t think they are needed.
-This bread is wonderfully moist.
+This keto zucchini bread is wonderfully moist.
 Don’t forget that almond flour contains a lot of fat.
 The eggs add fat too.